 As part of the coursework for Legal Problem Solving (LPS), all students contribute a post to this course blog.
 Students develop posts from a weekly journal entry, which also is required coursework.
 The purpose of journal entries is to invite deeper, personal reflection on the subject matter in LPS, reflection being a key component of content understanding and mastery.
 This course explores how human centered design and other creative problem solving methods and mindsets inform three areas: (1) the delivery of legal services, (2) how we solve clients' (legal) problems, and (3) how law students can intentionally shape their professional journeys.
 Each student post will touch on one or more of these three areas.

-This LPS post is by Neil Ginsburg, a 2L student at Vanderbilt Law School.
+This LPS post is by Neil Ginsburg, Vanderbilt Law School class of 2019.

 Sitting in my Corporations course, I learned about the fiduciary duties corporate officers have in serving the best interests of their corporation and the legal redresses shareholders can pursue should those with decision-making powers deviate from their legal and ethical obligations.
 I couldn’t help but wonder, “wouldn’t it be great if law schools had a fiduciary relationship with their students?”
 After all, the ultimate mission of a law school, or any other school for that matter, should be serving the best interests of its students.